27 Soft Food Ideas That Will Leave You Feeling Full And Satisfied

 Tamales

 Tamales, which are essentially soft cornmeal dumplings (made with masa, a type of ground corn) filled with slow-cooked shredded meat, beans, and/or vegetables and steamed while wrapped in corn husks ("tamale" comes from the Náhuatl word for wrapped), are often thought of as being in the same general Mexican food category as tacos, enchiladas, and burritos.
 However, the tamale has been around for a lot longer.
-According to Munchery, many historians date the tamale to the Aztec civilization — some 10,000 years ago, deducing that warriors could take them into battle and hunters could easily carry them as well.
+Many historians date the tamale to the Aztec civilization — some 10,000 years ago, deducing that warriors could take them into battle and hunters could easily carry them as well.

 If tamales were satisfying, energy-dense, and nutritious enough to sustain ancient warriors and hunters, then just think of how well they can do as a menu choice when you're restricted to eating only soft foods.
 This said, since the flavor of tamales is enhanced by the use of flavorful fats and pungent seasonings, they may not be as easy to digest as other dumpling-type foods.
+That being said, you can tweak the spice level of your tamale recipe to account for this.

-Black beans, themselves, are mildly sweet, but black bean soup tends to be rich and spicy, especially when started with sofrito, which is an "aromatic blend of vegetables, herbs, and spices" that is used as a foundation for many dishes in Hispanic cooking, according to Spices Inc. Like tamales, however, black bean soup is appropriate only when spices and heat can be tolerated.
+Black beans, themselves, are mildly sweet, but black bean soup tends to be rich and spicy, especially when started with sofrito, which is an "aromatic blend of vegetables, herbs, and spices" that is used as a foundation for many dishes in Hispanic cooking.
+Like tamales, however, black bean soup is appropriate only when spices and heat can be tolerated.
 In addition, black bean soup is high in fiber.
 While that helps to make black bean soup feel particularly satisfying, it can also make it more challenging to digest than, say, grits or polenta.
 If your soft food diet can tolerate a bit of heat and fiber, then you should give our recipe for spicy black bean soup a try.

-Osso Buco
+Osso buco

 Osso buco gets that name because it consists of a cross-cut shank or shinbone of a young calf or lamb, and it always includes a marrow bone at its center.
-Braised in a mixture of wine, stock and earthy seasonings, osso buco isn't ready until it's fork tender.
+Braised in a mixture of wine, stock, and earthy seasonings, osso buco isn't ready until it's fork tender.
 Then it's served either au jus or with gravy, and often perched atop polenta.
 Does it look like soft food?
 Perhaps not?
 And yet it is, and a satisfying, well-seasoned one at that.

-Mashed Potatoes
+Mashed potatoes

 The potato easily lends itself to most soft food diets.
 The exception would be anything with crunchy edges such as french fries, tater tots, and the like.
 But we're not here to extol the virtues of crispy fried potatoes.
 First, they really don't need our help.
-More importantly, we're on about soft foods at the moment, and between baked potatoes, boiled potatoes, and mashed potatoes, there's a lot of soft food ideas to choose from.
+More importantly, we're on about soft foods at the moment, and between baked potatoes, boiled potatoes, and mashed potatoes, there are a lot of soft food ideas to choose from.
 Of course, nothing can really compare to mashed potatoes when it comes to food that is both soft and comforting.
 When you think about it, what even are mashed potatoes except for a porridge made from potatoes, as opposed to say, ground corn, rice, or wheat?

-Ice Cream and Gelato
+Ice cream and gelato

 Dessert may not have a place in the "essential" food groups, but the concept of dessert may actually be essential to humanity's survival.
-As food scientist Steven Witherly noted in his book "Why Humans Like Junk Food" (via Insider), eating something sweet at the end of a meal helps to re-energize the appetite.
+As food scientist Steven Witherly noted in his book "Why Humans Like Junk Food", eating something sweet at the end of a meal helps to re-energize the appetite.
 The reason is that, just as our sense of smell grows fatigued after prolonged exposure to any particular scent, so too does our sense of taste after prolonged exposure to any particular type of food (such as a main meal).
-When we transition to dessert, our appetite returns and "we indulge in the pleasures of eating once again," he explained.
+When we transition to dessert, our appetite returns, and "we indulge in the pleasures of eating once again," he explained.

 Almost any frozen dessert can work as a dessert or snack alternative when you're following a soft foods diet.
 But why settle for a rock-hard popsicle when you can spoon up a bowlful of ice cream or gelato?
-Unless, of course you prefer popsicles.
-But for the rest of us, soft, creamy, melt-on-your tongue ice cream and gelato are essentially a no-brainer on any soft food diet that doesn't restrict dairy or sugar.
-Of course, there are also a wide variety of nondairy and sugar-free ice creams and gelatos to choose from, too.
+Unless, of course, you prefer popsicles.
+But for the rest of us, soft, creamy, melt-on-your-tongue ice cream and gelato are essentially a no-brainer on any soft food diet that doesn't restrict dairy or sugar.
+Of course, there are also a wide variety of non-dairy and sugar-free ice creams and gelatos to choose from, too.
 By way of an example, here is a vegan salted caramel ice cream that tastes creamy and delicious — and what's even better, you can make it at home.

 Slow-cooked meats such as Italian osso buco and American pot roast can be a highly flavorful, high-protein, calorically dense option in a wide variety of soft food diets.
 But not everyone has the time to spend chopping up mirepoix and braising a veal shank.
 Nor does everyone want to spend the kind of money it takes to purchase a veal shank.
 In fact, sometimes, you just gotta have the meatloaf, and luckily, if you're restricted to soft foods for any length of time, meatloaf is a perfect option.
 In fact, it offers pretty much everything that an osso buco or a pot roast does, only a lot faster, a lot cheaper, and a lot more comforting to a lot more people.

 Moreover, meatloaf is nothing if not flexible.
 It can be either more or less generous with the seasonings.
 It can be made with almost any ground meat or combination thereof, and it can be stretched into more servings simply by mixing in breadcrumbs, eggs, and even ground vegetables.
-In fact, some (vegan) recipes consist solely of vegetables.
-And meatloaf is a natural topper for other soft foods such as its classic dinner partner, mashed potatoes.
-However, meatloaf (or "meat" loaf) can be equally delicious and satisfying when perched atop a bowl of cheesy grits.
+Or, try a vegan and vegetarian meatloaf made with a protein alternative like mushrooms.

-Mapo Tofu
+Mapo tofu

 Chinese food is often associated with crispy stir-fried or deep-fried meats and vegetables, and while that's certainly one way to go with Chinese food, it wouldn't be the route you'd want to take when restricted, for any length of time, to eating only soft foods.
 In fact, a lot of Chinese food is pretty much the opposite of what you might think of as soft food.
 There are plenty of exceptions, however, including various soups, fried rice dishes, and soft noodle dishes.
 But when it comes to soft food diet-appropriate Chinese food, it doesn't get much more tasty, filling, and nutritious than spicy bean curd, or mapo tofu.